shahadat-robin/dev-robin3012/README.md

 ### 🐼 About Me:

-A passionate Software Engineer, currently working at [Lemon Hive](https://www.lemonhive.com).
+A passionate Software Engineer, currently working at [LemonHive](https://www.lemonhive.com).
 With a strong foundation in the MERN Stack (MongoDB, Express.js, React.js, Node.js).
 I specialize in building modern, scalable, and user-centric web applications.

 I have hands-on experience across the full frontend spectrum, with a keen eye for detail and focus on user experiences, writing clean, maintainable code.
 I’ve always been someone who has both a creative and a logical side.
 I’m also comfortable working on the backend when needed, giving me the versatility to contribute across the stack.